SecOpsPete/incident-response-sentinel/impossible-travel-detection-sentinel/README.md

 - **User Awareness**:
   Educate users about risks of VPN usage (can bypass geo-based detections), account sharing, and credential security.

-- **Documentation**:
-  Add incident findings and actions to the Sentinel case record for future reference.

 ---